matiii/solidry/README.md

 ## Solidry
-Main purpose of Solidry is developing SOLID and DRY code with minimalistic library on which mediator pattern is over-engineering.
-Library allow add new functionality such as cross-cutting concerns in SOLID way, putting extensibility on the stage.
+Main purpose of Solidry is developing SOLID and DRY code with minimalistic library.
+Solidry allow add new functionality such as cross-cutting concerns in SOLID and easy way.

 ## Get Started
 Install the latest version from NuGet